pulzze/autoflow-documentation/docs/ids/action-data-binary-16-decode/tooltip.md

-Decodes a base 16 encoded HEX string into a binary
+Decodes a base 16 hexadecimal string into a binary